SmallThingz/onealloc/README.md

 Updates internal pointers to be valid relative to the current `memory` address.
 **Crucial for serialization.** See "Serialization & Portability".

+### `repointerTrusted()`
+Faster variant of repointer that skips safety checks **Crucial for serialization.** See "Serialization & Portability".

 > [!WARNING]
-> `repointer()` is not safe to use on untrusted data.
+> `repointerTrusted()` is not safe to use on untrusted data.
 It is incredibly easy to make a malicious payload that does out-of-bounds accesses.

 ### `getSize(val)` (Static)
 Calculates the number of bytes required to store `val` and all its children.